Another 10% discount for everyone? Let Vincent do better.

 Disadvantages:

-• Important features gated to higher-tier plans.
+• Important features are gated to higher plans.

 14. Zinrelo

-Pricing: Custom pricing based on business needs.
+Pricing: Custom, based on business needs.

 Advantages:

-• AI-driven analytics for personalized customer experiences.
+• AI-driven analytics for personalized experiences.

-• Customizable rewards and customer engagement strategies.
+• Customizable rewards and engagement strategies.

 Disadvantages:

-• Complex setup may require technical expertise.
+• Setup can require technical expertise.

 15. Square Loyalty